 Think of a VA as a “jack-of-all-trades.”
 As a virtual assistant, you’ll wear many hats, which means you will gain valuable experience!

 So, what tasks exactly does a virtual assistant do?
-Read on to learn more about the five tasks a virtual assistant does.
+Read on to learn more about five virtual assistant tasks and responsibilities.

 5 Virtual Assistant Tasks and Responsibilities